AlexChicote/APICollegeData/README.md

 # APICollegeData.

-Learning how touse Beautiful Soup and scraping data in the web
+Using Beautiful Soup and scraping data in the web.
+Nice and fun.
+Highly recommended activity.